ekrich/sconfig/README.md

    (The old dependency needs to stay on the classpath until after the rule runs, because the code must compile before it will run.)

-3. Run the scalafix sbt task to apply the rule:
+3. Run the scalafix sbt task shown below to apply the rule  using the version of `sconfig` selected.
+Replace the `x.y.z` below with the version (must be greater than version `1.4.5` when scalafix was added):

     ```
     scalafixAll dependency:ReplaceTypesafeConfig@org.ekrich:sconfig-scalafix:1.4.5